percona/tokudb-docs/source/plugins.rst

 This plugin exposes the ``INFORMATION_SCHEMA.tokudb_trx`` table, which maps TokuDB transaction identifiers to MySQL client identifiers.
 This mapping enables you to associate a TokuDB transaction with a MySQL client operation.

-For more information about lock visualization, see :ref:`lock_visual`.
+For more information about lock visualization, see :ref:`lock-visual`.